-base_of_flash Points to the first byte of the whole flash memory range. image_size Specifies the size of the whole image that is to be written to flash memory, in bytes. link_address Specifies the original link address of the first byte of the image, before any offsets or, if there are multiple passes, the first byte of the subset of the image used for this pass.
+base_of_flash Points to the first byte of the flash memory. --------------- --- image_size Specifies the size of the image that is to be written to flash memory, in bytes. link_address Specifies the original link address of the first byte of the image, before any offsets or, if there are multiple passes, the first byte of the subset of the image used for this pass.
 Not all flash loaders need this parameter. flags Specifies optional flags.
 See below for details.